wqian0/ChessEvaluator/README.md

 Indeed, the ANN predicts that, even if the white and black players were equally matched in terms of ratings, this position still favors black.

-This model can also be used as a metric for position sharpness/complexity.
+The predictions made by this model can also be used as metrics for position sharpness/complexity.
 Positions that are evaluated to have around equal winning chances for white and black, but have extremely low drawing chances, can be interpreted as being sharp.